-- AIAA Thompson Scholarship Winner Finds the Right Audience in Aerospace
+- Making an Impact: AIAA Thompson Scholarship Winner Finds the Right Audience in Aerospace

 - U.S.-Australian Cooperation Connects Australia's Tidbinbilla with Deep Space